Showgirls 2: Penny's from Heaven: Plot

-Penny Slot (Rena Riffel) is a stripper in Las Vegas who aspires to become a professional dancer.
+Penny Slot is a stripper in Las Vegas who aspires to become a professional dancer.
 She leaves Las Vegas to pursue her dream of joining the television dance competition Stardancer in Los Angeles.
 While hitchhiking to the city, she is robbed of her suitcase and left stranded.

 As she continues her journey, Penny witnesses a prostitute murdering a pimp.
 In an altercation, Penny inadvertently kills the prostitute in self-defense.
 To avoid suspicion, she assumes the alias "Helga" and resumes her trip to Los Angeles.

 Along the way, Penny meets an aspiring violinist named Godhart Brandt, who seduces her with promises of employment.
 However, she soon discovers that he is engaged to another woman.
 Godhart later deceives Penny into working as an escort for a wealthy count, whom she initially believes is romantically interested in her.
 Distressed upon realizing she has been tricked, Penny initially refuses to continue working as a prostitute but later agrees in exchange for backstage access to Stardancer.

-Meanwhile, Godhart’s fiancée, Katya, takes an interest in Penny and begins training her in ballet.
+Meanwhile, Godhart's fiancée, Katya, takes an interest in Penny and begins training her in ballet.
 The two develop a romantic relationship and share an intimate encounter.
 Katya helps Penny secure an audition for Stardancer, and Penny engages in an orgy with a network executive to improve her chances.

 Penny ultimately lands a spot on the show, only to learn that Godhart orchestrated the entire sequence of events, including her various sexual encounters, and now demands a percentage of her earnings.
 In defiance, Penny shoots him in the shoulder, but he continues to assert control over her career.

 As Penny gains prominence on Stardancer, Katya grows envious of her success.
 Convinced that she is aging out of the entertainment industry, Katya persuades Penny to leave Los Angeles with her and relocate to San Francisco, where Penny returns to stripping.

 Meanwhile, a detective investigating the murder Penny was involved in finds her lipstick and a business card at the crime scene.
 He eventually tracks her down, arrests her, and takes her back to Las Vegas to face charges.
 She is imprisoned but released after six months.

 Upon her release, Penny resumes hitchhiking, this time aiming for Broadway.
 However, she is picked up by the same man who robbed her at the beginning of her journey, and they drive off together.